googlearchive/polyup/README.md

 ### Automates the boring parts of migrating your code from Polymer 0.5 to 1.0.

-The change from Polymer 0.5 to 1.0 is a large one, as many things changed as we transitioned from an exploratory beta releases to a stable production-ready product.
+The change from Polymer 0.5 to 1.0 is a large one, as we transitioned from exploratory beta releases to a stable production-ready product.

-Fortunately many of these changes can be done automatically. `polyup` will parse your HTML and any javascript in either inline or external scripts and perform a number of automatic transformations to your code.
+`polyup` will parse your HTML and any Javascript in either inline or external scripts and perform a number of automatic transformations to your code.

 For most projects `polyup` won't be able to do everything necessary to upgrade, but its goal is to make it way easier.

+Try it out in [the interactive demo](http://polymerlabs.github.io/polyup/).

 ## Installation